 Closed-angle glaucoma is more rare, but also more severe in symptoms.
 During an attack of "angle-closure", the iris rotates toward the cornea and blocks the outflow channels suddenly and completely.
-Intra-ocular pressures over 60 are not uncommon, which can cause severe eye pain, nausea, vomiting, redness, blurred vision with rainbows around lights, and sudden loss of vision.
+Intraocular pressures over 60 are not uncommon, which can cause severe eye pain, nausea, vomiting, redness, blurred vision with rainbows around lights, and sudden loss of vision.
 This requires emergency treatment to cure, and usually requires a laser procedure to be done to break an attack or prevent future attacks.
-Often, the other eye, if at risk of an attack, is treated prophylactically by laser.
+The other eye, if at risk of an attack, is typically treated prophylactically by laser.

 Who is at risk for glaucoma, and how is it diagnosed?

 Glaucoma can affect people of all races, background, and age, and can occur in people who are otherwise completely healthy.
 However, there are certain groups of people who are especially at risk for glaucoma.
 These include:

 - African Americans